 Author Background:

-Ling Ling Huang is an accomplished violinist who has performed with a plethora of esteemed orchestras and symphonies.
+Ling Ling Huang is an accomplished violinist who has performed with numerous esteemed orchestras and symphonies.
 She began learning the violin at age four and transitioned to serious study at age fifteen.
-From there, her talent grew as she received awards and commendations for her talent and artistry, which led to her continued study and opportunities to perform with various orchestras and symphonies.
-Regarding her literary works, Huang’s debut novel, Natural Beauty, was released in 2023 and was her way of exploring the idea of the unhealthy pursuit of beauty through questionable health and wellness tactics.
+From there, her talent grew as she received awards and commendations for her artistry, leading to continued research and opportunities to perform with various orchestras and symphonies.
+Regarding her literary works, Huang’s debut novel, Natural Beauty, was published in 2023 and explores the unhealthy pursuit of beauty through questionable health and wellness tactics.

 Themes: